TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/networking/enet_layer2_cpsw_switch.md

 \endcond

-This example do below:
+This example does the following:
 - Target-side application running on a Cortex R5F core.
 	- Target-side application running on a Cortex R5F core.
 	- Application receives the broadcast packet for switch operation, copies the payload into a new packet which is then sent back out to the source port as well as to all the other ports on the device.
 	- The application has a menu to enable/disable features, such as getting mac address and stats.
 This menu along with application logs are implemented via UART.
 - Host-side functionality
-	- Software applications like Colasoft Pkt Builder or packETH tool could be used to generate and send packets, Wireshark can be used to receive and verify packet contents
+	- Software applications like Colasoft Pkt Builder or packETH tool could be used to generate and send packets.
+Wireshark can be used to receive and verify packet contents.

 - The data path enabled in this example is as follows:
 	- Host side (PC) application sends a broadcast packet to MAC port.